“The Fulbright Program provided me with the inspiration to pursue my career as a politician.”

 As a visiting student on the Fulbright Program in 1988, Ms. Kamikawa completed a Master of Public Administration degree at the John F. Kennedy School of Government at Harvard University.
 Since then, she has become an experienced stateswoman and energetic supporter of U.S.-Japanese cultural exchange.

-U.S. Ambassador to Japan Rahm Emanuel called Prime Minister Fumio Kushida’s appointment of Ms. Kamikawa a sign of commitment to U.S.-Japanese relations and he praised her as a “very capable and persuasive voice on behalf of our alliance.”
+U.S. Ambassador to Japan Rahm Emanuel called Prime Minister Fumio Kushida’s appointment of Ms. Kamikawa a sign of commitment to U.S.-Japanese relations and praised her as a “very capable and persuasive voice on behalf of our alliance.”

 When she applied for her Fulbright award, she was intrigued by how rapidly the U.S. Government had developed policies around new technologies and gained valuable first-hand experience about how U.S. elected representatives approached this topic.
 At the same time that Japan was experiencing its technology-driven economic rise, Fulbright enabled Ms. Kamikawa to serve as a fellow on the policy staff of then-U.S. Senator Max Baucus.
 She reported that this experience allowed her to “view Japan from the outside” and see a model of how elected officials were able to work to solve critical issues.